frovedis/frovedis/doc/manual/python/ml/decision_tree_regressor.md

 the mean of each terminal node.
 (Default: 'mse')
 **_splitter_**: An unused parameter.
 (Default: 'best')
 **_max\_depth_**: A positive integer parameter that specifies the maximum depth of the tree.
-If it is None (not specified explicitly), then 'max_depth' is set to 5.
 (Default: None)
+When it is None (not specified explicitly), then 'max_depth' is set to 5.
 **_min\_samples\_split_**: An unused parameter.
 (Default: 2)
 **_min\_samples\_leaf_**: A positive integer or float value that specifies the minimum number of samples required to be at a leaf node.
 A split point at any depth will only be considered if it leaves at least 'min_samples_leaf' training samples in each of the left and right branches.
 This may have the effect of smoothing the model, especially in regression.
 (Default: 1)
-If it is an integer, then 'min_samples_leaf' should be greater than or equal to 1.
+- If it is an integer, then 'min_samples_leaf' should be greater than or equal to 1.
-If it is float, then 'min_samples_leaf' should be in range (0,0.5].
+- If it is float, then 'min_samples_leaf' should be in range **(0,0.5]**.

 **_min\_weight\_fraction\_leaf_**: An unused parameter.
 (Default: 0.0)
 **_max\_features_**: An unused parameter.
 (Default: None)
 **_random\_state_**: An unused parameter.
 (Default: None)